SamuelMarks/dag1/docs/architecture.md

 After the reference node is selected, two nodes communicate and share information.
 A node creates an event block by referring to the top event block of the reference node.
-The Lachesis protocol communicates asynchronously.
+The DAG1 protocol communicates asynchronously.

 <img src="./architecture/image7.png" style="width:4.82292in;height:3.0625in" />